Louis A. Martin-Vega

 Dr. Louis A. Martin-Vega is the Dean of Engineering at North Carolina State University in Raleigh, North Carolina.
-With more than 9,100 students, 750 faculty and staff, and $154 million in annual research expenditures, NC State’s College of Engineering is internationally recognized for its outstanding research, education and outreach programs.
-It is the only engineering college in the nation leading two National Science Foundation (NSF) Engineering Research Centers (ERC) – the ASSIST Center and FREEDM Systems Center.
+With more than 9,600 students, 750 faculty and staff, and more than $164 million in annual research expenditures, NC State's College of Engineering is internationally recognized for the excellence of its research, education and outreach programs.
+It is the only engineering college in the nation leading two National Science Foundation (NSF) Engineering Research Centers (ERC) — the ASSIST Center and FREEDM Systems Center.

-For his commitment to college education and the promotion of diversity, Martin-Vega was recognized in 2000 with the Hispanic Engineering National Achievement Award – Higher Education Category from HENAAC.
-In 2011, he was inducted into the HENAAC Hall of Fame.
+For his commitment to college education and the promotion of diversity, Martin-Vega was recognized in 2000 with the Hispanic Engineering National Achievement Award – Higher Education Category from HENAAC, and in 2011, he was inducted into the HENAAC Hall of Fame.

-Martin-Vega was inducted into the Pan American Academy of Engineering in 2002.
+In addition, Martin-Vega was inducted into the Pan American Academy of Engineering in 2002.
 In 2007 he received the Tampa Museum of Science and Industry (MOSI) National Hispanic Scientist Award and was named that same year by Hispanic Business magazine as one of its 100 Most Influential Hispanics.
-He was recognized in 2008 as the Outstanding Engineer in North Carolina by the North Carolina Society of Engineers.
-In 2009, he received the Industrial and Systems Engineering Alumni Leadership Award from the University of Florida.
+He was recognized in 2008 as the Outstanding Engineer in North Carolina by the North Carolina Society of Engineers, and in 2009, he received the Industrial and Systems Engineering Alumni Leadership Award from the University of Florida.